 - Remove from heat, count to three, then slowly add cream to the pan and whisk to incorporate.
 Note: When you add the butter and cream, the mixture will foam up considerably.

 - Whisk until caramel sauce is smooth.
 Let cool in the pan for a couple minutes, then pour into a glass jar and refrigerate or let sit to cool to room temperature before moving to next step.

-- Heat oven to temperature indicated on brownie box.
+- Heat oven to temperature indicated on brownie box or homemade brownies recipe.
 Prepare brownie batter per directions, but add 1 teaspoon of caramel flavoring to the ingredients called for.

 - Pour batter into a greased 8" x 8" pan

 - Add cooked bacon to caramel sauce and stir to incorporate.
 Pour caramel bacon over brownie batter and use a knife to swirl it into the mixture.

 - Bake according to directions on box or recipe.

 If you love the caramel brownies recipe, I bet you’ll love these caramel loaded desserts, too: